giantswarm/fmt/go/unit_tests.md

 - one can run single test cases in table-driven tests
 - single test cases identifiers in test run are always in sync
 - useful diff comparison
+- run `go test ./... -run Test_Foo/5` to only execute a single test

 **Cons:**